carloshdelreal/sql_odin/README.md

 # The Files

+* 0_SELECT_basics.sql contains the solutions for the first exercise SELECT basics
-* 0_SELECT_basics.sql contains the solutions for the first exercice SELECT from WORLD Tutorial
+* 1_SELECT_world.sql contains the solutions for the second exercise SELECT from WORLD Tutorial